Mark-Marks/sapphire/README.md

 </div>

-# SOON TO BE ARCHIVED
+# ARCHIVED

-Sapphire will be archived as soon as all of the extensions are updated to the latest versions of their dependencies, and Lyra is integrated as the library behind sapphire-data.
+Sapphire has been archived due to being unmaintained and serving practically no purpose in my eyes.\
+If you'd like an alternative, consider [Quill](https://github.com/featherfall-org/quill), which is similar to Sapphire, or [prvdmwrong](https://github.com/prvdmwrong/prvdmwrong).
+Happy coding!

 # sapphire